The Best Premier League Managers of 2019

 Just over a month after that showdown with Aston Villa at Wembley, he returned to Chelsea as head coach, replacing Maurizio Sarri.

-Frank Lampard was appointed Chelsea’s head coach in 2019, returning to the club where he had a hugely successful 13-year playing career.
+Frank Lampard was appointed Chelsea’s head coach in 2019, returning to the club where he had a hugely successful 13-year playing career and is known as one of the most well-known PL managers all over the world.

 Lampard won the Premier League Manager of the Month award for October 2019 after Chelsea's 100 percent win record in the league for that month.